rthaut/deviantART-Filter/README.md

 ## Options
 ### Management Panel Type
 This option determines how the management panel (configuration screen) is displayed.

-### Enable Popup Menu
-This option determines if a menu is displayed when the icon in the address bar is clicked or if the the management panel (configuration screen) is displayed immediately.
-The menu includes the ability to quickly toggle the use of placeholders.

 ### Use Placeholders
 This option determines if filtered deviations are hidden completely or if a placeholder image is displayed in their place.